The experiential program exposes students to different areas of pharmacy practice and health care systems.

-In the P2 year, students complete a longitudinal, semester-long, weekly IPPE.
+In the P2 year, students complete a 2-week, full-time experience.
 The course provides an introductory, real practice experience to 2nd year students in an ambulatory or institutional setting.
 Students gain hands-on experience training in an ambulatory or institutional setting to further develop their professional education and skills.
-After completing 1-2 days of orientation, students will spend 4-hours each week at the assigned site on a designated morning.
-Students will be placed at an institutional site for 1 semester and an ambulatory site for another semester.
+Students spend 2-weeks immediately prior to the start of the Fall and Spring semester at an ambulatory or institutional site (ambulatory for one block and instituional for one block).
 Each IPPE has a list of assignments and a checklist of activities that will be completed by students.

 Other components of our IPPE program include simulation activities in the Pharmacy Practice Skills Development Courses and independent professional development activities such as attending health fairs and professional meetings.

 As part of the IPPE program, students will be required to attend professional meeting(s) and/or participate in health fair(s).
 Students must complete 30 total hours during the PY1 and PY3 years of pharmacy school (approximately 10 hours per year).